 This process is not part of the standard maintenance tasks that we recommend for Hydrow.
 However, if a seat develops trouble with sliding smoothly, a deeper cleaning may be required.
-You can follow the steps below to perform this:

 - #2 Phillips Head Screwdriver